An7onioRS/javascript-exercises/12_findTheOldest/README.md

 # Exercise 12 - Find the Oldest

-Given an array of objects representing people with a birth and death year, return the oldest person.
+Given an array of objects representing people's birth and death year, return the oldest person.

 ## Hints
 - You should return the whole person object, but the tests mostly just check to make sure the name is correct.